-The site of the National Scout Jamboree, located on more than 14,000 acres adjoining the New River Gorge National River, the facility will prove to be a welcomed addition to the GNCC series, according to Kayla Bolton, a spokesperson for the event.
+The site of the National Scout Jamboree, located on more than 14,000 acres adjoining the New River Gorge National Park and Preserve, the facility will prove to be a welcomed addition to the GNCC series, according to Kayla Bolton, a spokesperson for the event.

 More than 1,400 racers are expected to compete, and the event is expected to draw several thousand spectators, ultimately bringing an estimated $1.3 million into the area, Bolton said.